2018–19 Liga IV

-The 2018–19 Liga IV was the 77th season of the Liga IV, the fourth tier of the Romanian football league system.
-The champions of each county association play against one from a neighboring county in a play-off to gain promotion in Liga III.
+The 2018–19 Liga IV was the 77th season of Liga IV and the 51st since the 1968 administrative and territorial reorganization of the country, representing the fourth tier of the Romanian football league system.
+The champions of each county association played against one from a neighbouring county in a play-off for promotion to Liga III.

 This is the second season when the counties were divided into seven regions, each consisting of six counties and the draw was made on 15 February 2019, with four months before the first matches.